odubno/gauss-naive-bayes/README.md

 The [Posterior Probability](#posterior-probability) is the updated belief given the new data, `test_row`.

-The `get_prediction()` method will simply choose the highest Posterior Probability and return the predicted class for the given `test_row`.
+The `get_prediction()` method will simply choose the Maximum A Posterior Probability and return the associated class for the given `test_row`.

 <details>
   <summary>Click to expand get_prediction().</summary>